antoniodefazio/mltraining/README.md

 The part relating to choosing the best attribute during the split phase can be changed as I use a Java Lambda Function.

-In the main method the tree for the classic example of the tennis match is generated.
+In the main method( class https://github.com/antoniodefazio/mltraining/blob/master/src/mltraining/inductive/LearningProblem.java ) the tree for the classic example of the tennis match is generated.

 # BANK LOAN

-The final part of the main method is very interesting because the decision tree for a bank loan is generated on the basis of the csv indicating the data relating to whether the bank loan has been paid in full or not.
+The final part of the main method( class https://github.com/antoniodefazio/mltraining/blob/master/src/mltraining/inductive/LearningProblem.java)  is very interesting because the decision tree for a bank loan is generated on the basis of the csv indicating the data relating to whether the bank loan has been paid in full or not.
 In fact, the data contains the target attribute __“not.fully.paid”__ which classifies all the examples of the csv.
 The other variables meaning is:

 _credit.policy_: 1 if the customer meets the credit underwriting criteria of LendingClub.com , and 0 otherwise.